Orbital Stability of Periodic Traveling Waves in the $b$-Camassa-Holm Equation: Some Basic Properties of the b-CH Family

 \subsection{Existence of Periodic Traveling Waves}

 We now study the existence of smooth periodic traveling wave solutions of \eqref{e:bch}.
 We note that the existence theory for smooth solitary wave solutions has been worked out in detail in \cite{LP22}.
 The difference here, of course, is that the profile now does not have a constant asymptotic state as $x\to\pm\infty$.
+Throughout, we will assume $b>1$.

 Traveling wave solutions of \eqref{e:bch} correspond to solutions of the form $u(x,t) = \phi(x-ct)$ for some wave profile $\phi$ and wave speed $c>0$.
 The profile $\phi(z)$ is thus required to be a stationary solution of the evolutionary equation